 So, you’re about to merge with another company.
 What’s next?
 The integration process typically starts with audited financial statements that reflect the results and financial position of the combined entity.
 This exercise requires a close partnership between the external M&A audit team and in-house accounting personnel from both companies.
 Collaboration is key to a seamless transition.
+But, you may wonder how to do an audit that best supports your specific transition.

-Prepare the M&A audit team
+Prepare the M&A Audit Team

 It’s important to notify your audit team about M&A plans long before a transaction takes place — even if there’s still a chance the deal might fall through.
 This gives the audit team time to pull specialists together who can help you generate timely, accurate post-acquisition financial statements.
+Establishing the internal audit role in mergers and acquisitions is critical for all team members to understand.

 For example, you’ll need someone with experience applying the business combination rules under U.S. Generally Accepted Accounting Principles (GAAP) and tax experts who know the rules for reporting different types of deal structures under today’s federal and state tax rules.
 Likewise, if you’re acquiring a company that uses different accounting systems, you’ll need someone who’s familiar with the acquired company’s software, especially if it’s no longer supported by the vendor.